 Section 6.
 Inspection of Records.

 6.1 Time of Inspection.
-Public records will be made available for inspection and copying at the Office Address by prior arrangement Monday through Friday from 9:00 a.m. to 4:00 p.m., excluding the lunch hour (Noon –1:00 p.m.) and excluding legal holidays.
+Public records will be made available for inspection and copying at the District Office by prior arrangement Monday through Friday from 9:00 a.m. to 4:00 p.m., excluding the lunch hour (Noon –1:00 p.m.) and excluding legal holidays.
 District personnel and the requestor may make mutually agreeable arrangements for time(s) of inspection and copying.

 6.2 Space for Inspection, To the extent possible, the PRO shall promptly provide space to inspect public records at the Office Address.

-6.3.
-Oversight of Inspection.
+6.3 Oversight of Inspection.
 The District deems it necessary, in order to comply with the PRA’s mandate to protect public records, to require that inspections of public records be conducted in the presence of the PRO or designated staff.
 The District will make every effort to provide staff to oversee the expeditious inspection of public records without unduly compromising or unreasonably interfering with the essential functions of the District.
 All assistance necessary to help requestors locate and inspect particular responsive records shall be provided by the PRO, provided that the giving of such assistance does not unreasonably disrupt the daily operations of the PRO or other duties of any assisting employee(s).
 In accommodating a request for public records inspection, the District may consider the size of the request, the ease with which the requested records can be made available for inspection, and special accommodations requested by the requestor in order to inspect the records, the availability (schedule) of the requestor to conduct the inspection, the availability of District staff to observe the inspection, the time constraints on staff availability imposed by other current District business, and any other relevant circumstance.

-6.4.
-Copying of Inspected Records.
+6.4 Copying of Inspected Records.
 After inspection is complete, the requestor shall indicate which documents he/she wishes to have copied using a nonpermanent method of marking the desired records as approved by the PRO.
 The PRO will arrange for copying.

 Section 7.
 Exempted Records